rtk-incubator/rtk-query/docs/concepts/mutations.md

 > **Note about 'LIST' and `id`s**
 >
 > 1. `LIST` is an arbitrary string - technically speaking, you could use anything you want here, such as `ALL` or `*`.
 The important thing when choosing a custom id is to make sure there is no possibility of it colliding with an id that is returned by a query result.
 If you have unknown ids in your query results and don't want to risk it, you can go with point 3 below.
-> 2. You can add _many_ entity types for even more control
+> 2. You can add _many_ tag types for even more control
 >    - `[{ type: 'Posts', id: 'LIST' }, { type: 'Posts', id: 'SVELTE_POSTS' }, { type: 'Posts', id: 'REACT_POSTS' }]`
-> 3. If the concept of using an `id` like 'LIST' seems strange to you, you can always add another `entityType` and invalidate it's root, but we recommend using the `id` approach as shown.
+> 3. If the concept of using an `id` like 'LIST' seems strange to you, you can always add another `tagType` and invalidate it's root, but we recommend using the `id` approach as shown.

 ```ts title="App.tsx"
 function App() {